BinLiang-NLP/InterGCN-ABSA/README.md

 ## Peformance
 * Please tune the parameter of *--seed* for better performance.
-* At present, the best performance (i.e. tuning the parameter of *--seed* for runing the model) of our model in each dataset is as follows:
+* At present, the best performance (i.e. only tuning the parameter of *--seed* for runing the model) of our model in each dataset is as follows:
     |Model | REST14 (Acc/F1)     | LAP14 (Acc/F1) | REST15 (Acc/F1)  | REST16 (Acc/F1) |
     | --------   | -----   |--------   | -----   |--------   |
     | InterGCN | 82.31/74.69 | 78.06/74.41 | 82.84/67.49 |  89.88/74.80|